About Dr. Devi

 OLIVIA McWHIRTER, BS

-Olivia McWhirter is our office assistant and major domo.
-She graduated cum laude, majoring in psychology, from Stevenson University.
+Olivia McWhirter is our Certified Medical Assistant.
+She graduated cum laude, majoring in psychology, from Stevenson University, before completing her CMA certification.
 Olivia loves the fast pace of New York City.
-Intelligent and with an exceptional sense of humor, Olivia is a firm believer in the healing power of empathy.
+A talented problem solver, gifted both with exceptional intelligence and a great sense of humor, Olivia is a firm believer in the healing power of empathy.
 Fluent in Italian, Olivia supplies our office with her signature olive oil from her family’s grove in Lazio.

 NICHOLAS MERVOSH, MS